elyasha/myVelib/README.md

 user are displayed
 - [ ]  the statistics (computed w.r.t. the rental records added in previous step) for each station are displayed
-- [ ] stations are displayed sorted w.r.t. the most used station (rst)
+- [ ] stations are displayed sorted w.r.t. the most used station (first)
-- [ ] stations are displayed sorted w.r.t. the least occupied station (rst)
+- [ ] stations are displayed sorted w.r.t. the least occupied station (first)

 # 3 Part 2: myVelib user interface